Q: Why don’t I see any beta lessons in my account?

 A: No. Students will only see the Beta Mode interface if you have opted into Beta.
 The opposite is also true: you cannot teach in Classic Mode and have your students use Beta Mode.
-They’re experience is tied to yours.
+Their experience is tied to yours.

 Q: How do you end a class?

-A: You can end a class by closing the presentation browser tab, closing the teacher guide view browser tab, or pressing the end class button in the bottom right corner of the slide navigation.
+A: You can end a class by closing the presentation browser tab, closing the teacher guide view browser tab, or pressing the "End Class" button in the bottom right corner of the slide navigation.

 Q: When will this be released more widely?